MdMirzaShihab/techPostGenBackend/README.md

 ## Overview

 This backend project allows for generating AI-based tech posts, such as reviews and social media posts, using the OpenAI API.
-It's in the early stages of development and will be updated over time.

 ## Getting Started